kchohanaza/prevent-awareness/README.md

 # Prevent Awareness

 Prevent Awareness is a site that hopes to inform the public of what the Prevent program is, and how it aims to counter radicalization and extremism.
 The site will be targeted to both people who might know an extremist, and people who fear that they themselves are being radicalized.
-The site aims to provide clear and accurate information with additional resources for community engagement.
+The site aims to provide clear and accurate information with additional resources, and community engagement.

 ![Responsive Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)